ishraq10199/remarkradar/README.md

 ## RemarkRadar

+> [!WARNING]
+> I have cancelled some of the paid services on GCP that used to enable some extra Firebase stuff.
+So the demo link may not be _fully_ functional and _WILL_ have bugs now

 This is a project made with NextJS, using the page router.
 The backend uses Firebase for auth and storage.
 To summarize, this is a toy SaaS project involving an embeddable comments section to a website of your choice.
 I added three subscription tiers with Stripe.

 There are some issues with the app still, as I made this a long time ago when I had much less knowledge of JS and the web overall.